Solicitors for Drink Driving Offences

 If you are facing allegations of drink driving then contact us as soon as possible to discuss your options and to speak to one of our motoring law specialists.
 We can offer you legal advice, support and guidance.

 In the event that you are facing allegations of drink driving, engaging the services of Clifford Johnston and Co. offers you the best chance of securing a positive outcome.
-Our credentials speak for themselves, having seen us shortlisted as finalists for Crime Team of the Year at the Manchester Legal Awards in both 2019 and 2020.
+Our credentials speak for themselves, having seen us shortlisted as finalists for Crime Team of the Year at the Manchester Legal Awards.

 We have a decades-long, proven track record in defending clients before the court in relation to motoring offences, including driving while under the influence of alcohol.